For some people, coming up with ideas is as easy as spotting chewing gum on the sidewalk. For others, it’s nearly impossible.

 Take a look at those seven deadly sins and see if you can think of how products and services you use on a regular basis are exploiting those needs.
 Perhaps you’ll even start picking up on how advertisers do the same!

 It’s true that the more you do and the more you experience, the more material you will have at your disposal to be able to create new ideas or stitch together seemingly disparate ideas.

 In fact, Bill Gates believes so strongly in the power of serendipity in order to come up with new ideas, that he frequently allots time to read books on a number of different subjects in a short amount of time.

-Nirmalya Kumar, Professor of Marketing at the London Business School, knows how important it is to be curious and to look outside of your your own business or industry in order to come up with new ideas.
+Nirmalya Kumar, professor of marketing at the London Business School, knows how important it is to be curious and to look outside of your own business or industry in order to come up with new ideas.

-In a video interview, he says that if he did not read broadly and then try to find connections, he would always feel he was going to write or say the same thing as everyone else.
+In this video interview below, he says that if he did not read broadly and try to find connections, he would always feel he was going to write or say the same thing as everyone else.
 Primarily reading outside of business helps him come up with new ideas and draw new correlations between topics.

 According to Nirmalya, “Intelligence and raw knowledge are overrated.
 It’s more important to have diverse interests.”

-His discussion with interviewer Matt Symonds is in fact so interesting, I’ve included it here and I encourage you to watch it if you have the time.
+His discussion with interviewer Matt Symonds is so interesting; I encourage you to watch it if you have the time.

 11. Steal others’ ideas

 There is no shame in this.
 In fact, most good ideas are built upon someone else’s idea.